EPR’s mission is to build the capacity of its members to provide sustainable, high quality services through mutual learning and training.

 – Take part in pilots of innovative approaches

-– Learn about and apply the latest methodologies in service provision
+– Learn about and implement the latest methodologies in service provision

 – Compare and analyse how to improve services and assess progress over time

 – Join site-study visits to leading practitioners and product developers

 – Build connections with leading service providers from across Europe

 – Be part of a community of like-minded professionals